-Transurethral incision of the prostate (TUIP) is a type of prostate surgery done to relieve urinary symptoms caused by prostate enlargement, also known as benign prostatic hyperplasia (BPH).
+Transurethral incision of the prostate (TUIP) is a type of prostate surgery done to relieve moderate to severe urinary symptoms caused by prostate enlargement, a condition known as benign prostatic hyperplasia (BPH).

 During TUIP, a combined visual and surgical instrument (resectoscope) is inserted through the tip of your penis and into the tube that carries urine from your bladder (urethra).
 The urethra is surrounded by prostate tissue.
-No prostate tissue is removed during TUIP.
-Instead, the doctor cuts one or two small grooves in the area where the prostate and the bladder are connected (bladder neck) in order to open up the urinary channel.
+The doctor cuts one or two small grooves in the area where the prostate and the bladder are connected (bladder neck) in order to open up the urinary channel.
 This allows urine to pass through more easily.

 - Lourenco T. The clinical effectiveness of transurethral incision of the prostate: A systematic review of randomized controlled trials.
 World Journal of Urology.
 2010;28:23.